dinde451/jarr.d1/Jarulfs_Guide.md

     Rnd\[100\] \< clvl (critical hit)

-6.  if the monster is undead or an animal, adjust the damage according to the table in chapter 5.1 under monster type, that is, under certain circumstances multiply damage by 1.5 or divide damage by 2
+6.  if the monster is undead or an animal, adjust the damage according to the table in CHAPTER_LINK_how-to-calculate-monster-data under monster type, that is, under certain circumstances multiply damage by 1.5 or divide damage by 2

 7.  if the monster is a demon, triple the damage if the player is